emilydittmer/Overlook/README.md

 ## Description

-Over look is a hotel management app to be used by hotel staff to manage activities like customer details, booking details for different types of rooms, unbooking rooms, and calculating/showing a customer’s total bill.
+Overlook is a hotel management app to be used by hotel staff to manage activities like customer details, booking details for different types of rooms, unbooking rooms, and calculating/showing a customer’s total bill.
 This application uses Object Oriented Programming (OOP), SCSS, and emphasised Test Driven Development.

 ## Installation